Drew Maloney

-Andrew Kerwin Maloney (born March 30, 1969) is a former senior U.S. government official and government affairs executive and the president and Chief Executive Officer of the American Investment Council, an industry association for private-equity investors and firms.
-He previously served as Assistant Secretary of the Treasury for Legislative Affairs.
+Andrew Kerwin Maloney (born March 30, 1969) is a former senior U.S. government official and government affairs executive and the president and CEO of the Edison Electric Institute, an industry association that represents all of America's investor-owned electric companies.
+He previously served as president and CEO of the American Investment Council, an industry association for private-equity investors and firms.
+Prior to that, he served as Assistant Secretary of the Treasury for Legislative Affairs.

 After graduating from Randolph-Macon College, Maloney worked in the Virginia General Assembly before beginning law school at Columbus School of Law at Catholic University of America in Washington, D.C.
 He then served on the staff of Members of the United States House of Representatives from 1997 to 2002, including then-House Majority Whip Tom DeLay.